 Free Online Legal Resources

 Social Security is a major government program that provides a safety net to millions of Americans.
-However, many people don't understand how Social Security works.
-The program differs from other welfare or charity plans because the benefits that people receive are based on the amount of money they contribute to the system.
+However, many don't understand exactly how Social Security works.
+The program differs from other government programs in that benefits received are based on how much money they contribute to the system.
 Those contributions usually come from taxes.

 Originally created in 1935, the U.S. Social Security program is designed to help those in need by granting the following benefits: